aryoda/tryCatchLog/vignettes/README_FIRST.txt

 This avoids
 1. failures to build the vignette due to missing child Rmd files
-2. missing child Rmd files the built source package file
+2. missing child Rmd files in the built source package file
 3. child vignettes shown as stand-alone vignettes in "browseVignettes()"
-4. Wrong warnings in "R CMD check" due to missing vignette header tags in child Rmd files.
+4. wrong warnings in "R CMD check" due to missing vignette header tags in child Rmd files.

 This is a workaround until the gap is solved and released in R and knitr.